 I had made it to 24...
 3 years past the complications window...
 I had a child... and no complications.

 My treatment protocols were changed... and my health collapsed...

 This is what the current paradigm looked like when I was placed on the new program... synthetic insulin and the standard ADA (food pyramid) diet.

 Age 26, Cholesterol 578, Weight 158.
 HA1c 11-14...

 Pain, hair-loss, inability to exercise, pneumonia twice yearly, multiple hospital visits with no conclusive diagnosis, in spite of aggressive attempts to control blood sugar and weight.
-Unable to ride my bike or actively participate in sports, parenting or gainful employment.
+Unable to actively participate in sports, parenting or gainful employment.